4GeeksAcademy/react-tutorial-exercises/exercises/02-maping-array-to-li/README.md

 # `02` Mapping array to `<li>`

-Now let's build an array dynamically.
+Now let's build an array dynamically...

 Let's say you have an array of animals:

 ```js
 const animals = [ 'Horse', 'Turtle', 'Elephant', 'Monkey' ];